 Step 1: Audit and quantify the staff’s workload

-“To make the case that you need to hire someone or outsource a task, you must prove how your plan makes the team’s existing workload more efficient,” advises Adrian Travis, performance management expert and principal, Trindent Management Consulting Inc.
+“To make the case that you need to hire someone or outsource a task, you must prove how your plan makes the team’s existing workload more efficient,” says Adrian Travis, performance management expert and principal at Trindent Management Consulting Inc.

 He recommends undertaking a process called workload quantification.
 “Calculate your work-time relationship.
 For example: ask employees how much time they are spending on different tasks.
 Is each employee’s workload equally distributed?
 How many people do you really need for this job?”

-Efficiency expert and Principal of Vine & Associates, Leslie Vine agrees.
+Leslie Vine, efficiency expert and principal of Vine & Associates, agrees.
 “Such an audit can help identify where the actual needs are, and can point to where the company can improve,” she says.

 Step 3: Focus on revenue impact

-“Recruiting costs can become a distraction, so it’s important to focus on the ROI of each new hire,” says Joy Pridie, Senior Manager of Human Capital at Deloitte Canada.
+“Recruiting costs can become a distraction, so it’s important to focus on the ROI of each new hire,” says Joy Pridie, management consultant and former senior manager of human capital at Deloitte Canada.
 “Consider how you can increase shareholder value, and pick recruitment metrics within those areas.”

-“Your financial picture should be based on the total charge,” explains Pridie.
-“Analyze impacts on operational stability, business continuity, and alignment of incentives within the organization.”
+Essentially, says Pridie, the financial picture should be based on the total charge.
+“Analyze impacts on operational stability, business continuity, and alignment of incentives within the organization,” she says.